 So, you’ve got a bottle of whiskey you’re excited to try.
 What’s the best way to pour it?
 The truth is, there’s no single right answer, but how you serve it can completely change what you taste and smell.
 Whether you’re a seasoned whiskey drinker or just starting to explore, understanding the classic methods can help you find your perfect pour.
 From sipping it straight to mixing it in a classic cocktail, each approach offers a different experience.
 Let’s walk through the four most common ways to serve whiskey, so you can decide which one sounds best to you.

-Neat: For the Purest Flavor
+Try It Neat for the Purest Flavor

 Drinking whiskey “neat” simply means pouring it straight from the bottle into a glass with nothing else added.
 No ice, no water, no mixers.
 This method is all about experiencing the spirit in its purest form.
 When you drink whiskey neat, it’s served at room temperature, which allows the full, complex character of the spirit to come through.
 You’ll be able to appreciate its complex aromas and taste every note exactly as the distiller intended.
 This is a fantastic way to try a new whiskey for the first time, giving you a true baseline for its unique flavor profile before you experiment with other methods.